bertreb/pimatic-assistant/README.md

 ![device](https://github.com/bertreb/pimatic-assistant/blob/master/ui.png?raw=true)

+Features:
+- Setpoint for heating or cooling temperature
+- Heat-Cool mode with Low and High setpoint
+- Eco mode
+- Usage of Pimatic device(s) for room temperature and humidity
+- Status attributes to be used for switcing on/off heater and cooler
+- Control Thermostat via rules (action part)
+X PID controller for heat and cool mode (tbd)
+X Time before setpoint is reached (tbd)
+X Scheduled mode (tbd)
 -----------------

 The minimum node requirement for this plugin is Node v8.
 You could backup Pimatic before you are using this plugin!